How Is Instant Coffee Made?

 Much to my horror, my pops proceeded to whip up a batch of instant coffee.

-Though I would have preferred at least a drip brew, I gulped down the gurgling liquid with a forced expression of appreciation, I couldn’t help but wonder...
+Though I would have preferred any other type of coffee (like one from this list) , I gulped down the gurgling liquid with a forced expression of appreciation, I couldn’t help but wonder... how the hell is that rough tasting, instant style coffee made?

 A brief history of instant coffee

-By the 20th century, several other countries got involved in the development, with Japanese inventor Sartori Kato inventing the first stable powdered version, British chemist George Constant Washington helping commercialize it with his work in Guatemala, and the Brazilian coffee industry as a whole pushing it forward as a way to preserve their overflow coffee production.
+By the 20th century (2), several other countries got involved in the development, with Japanese inventor Satori Kato inventing the first stable powdered version, British chemist George Constant Washington helping commercialize it with his work in Guatemala, and the Brazilian coffee industry as a whole pushing it forward as a way to preserve their overflow coffee production.

 Even Nestle got in on the action, creating instant coffee under the name “Nescafé” in 1938, which was incredibly popular with the military during WWII.